RadioPotin/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 different shell? [y/n] n
 ```

-One detail to address about having a fully functional opam instance is
+One detail to address about having a fully functional opam installation is
 related to Git.

 On Windows, there are many ways to have a functioning Git installation.
 Opam will
 look for a compatible Git and, if none is found, it will prompt you with a set of
-options that allow for a smooth installation.
+options to install one.

 ```shell-session
 <><> Git ><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>  🐫